 The children had a fantastic time taking part in the Terrific Scientific Taste Test.
 There was some fantastic science skills practised as we died our tongues blue and counted the number of papillae on our tongues.
 This told us whether we are a non taster, taster or super taster.
-We talked about scientists work into taste, and their idea that non tasters like bitter foods whilst super tasters do not appear to like them.
+We talked about scientists research into taste, and their idea that non tasters like bitter foods whilst super tasters do not appear to like them.
 The Terrific Scientific web page tells you how you can train your taste buds and brain to like new foods.

 We have been exploring methods of answering comprehension questions this week.
-On Friday, we explored a text – focusing on our understanding and predicting what the questions could be.
+On Friday, we explored a text; focusing on our understanding and predicting what the questions could be.
 The pictures below show us working hard in our groups in our initial investigation.

 Chinese New Year

 For Chinese New Year, the children came in dressed in red, a lucky colour in China’s culture.
 We had a fun day making lanterns and learning all about China.
 We ended the day with a special dance workshop.

 In PE, we have been working hard to improve our balancing skills with Mr Callaway and Miss Stubbs.
 We have been learning to perform the different types of balances, such as tension, point, mirror, counter and patch.

 We had a special visit from an artist, who has helped us create some wonderful work.
 They will be displayed in the corridors around school in the very near future!